teejays/restfulchat/README.md

 ### Testing:

+You can use Go's internal testing framework to test this project.
 The unit tests for this package are located in _./tests_ folder.
 To run the tests, use the following command from the project root directory:

 ```go tests -v ./tests```